 MPV Player offers the simplest GUI to its user along with high-quality video output through video scaling.
 This cross-platform tool has built-in video codecs and supports youtube videos through the command line.
 Other than that it offers all the basic features that are present in every other video player.

-Run the below-provided command to install MPV player on your system:
+Run the below-provided command to install the MPV player on your system:

 sudo apt install mpv